virtusize/virtusize.github.io/source/integration-guide/measurements.rst

 Providing Measurements
 ======================

-In order for the Widget to correctly visualize the different product sizes, the Widget needs to know the product's measurements.
+In order for our Widget to correctly visualise different product sizes, the Widget needs to know the product's measurements.

-There are three main ways of providing these measurements:
+There are three main ways of providing these measurements to Virtusize:

 -  Via the :ref:`label-web-interface`
 -  Via :ref:`label-bulk-upload`
 -  Via a product :ref:`label-feed`

-For the standard integration, the measurements are provided to Virtusize via the Virtusize admin interface, and the integration snippet only needs the unique product ID to identify what measurements to use.
+For a standard integration, the measurements are provided to Virtusize via the Virtusize admin interface, and the integration snippet only needs the unique product ID to identify what measurements to use.

 .. note::
-    For best results, the product id should be an identifier that identifies the product regardless of size and color.
+    For the best results, the product id should be an identifier that identifies the product regardless of size and color.

-No button will be visible on the product page until the integration snippet can find the measurements for the product.
+No button will be visible on a product page until our integration snippet can find the measurements for that product.

 .. _label-web-interface:

 Web Interface
 -------------

 The basic way of providing measurements is via our web admin.
-This option is primarily suited for smaller retailers.
+This can be done to provide measurements one by one.

 1. Login into our `admin <http://www.virtusize.com/admin/>`_ with your credentials.